 Descemet's Stripping with Endothelial Keratoplasty (DSEK) is a newer cornea transplant technique that replaces only the damaged cell layer instead of replacing the entire thickness of the cornea.
-With this technique the cornea heals much faster and stronger and the patient's visual recovery is better.
+With this technique, the cornea heals much faster and stronger and the patient's visual recovery is better.
 Because this technique leaves a smoother interface and significantly improves the visual results, it has become a preferred method for treatment for Fuchs' Dystrophy and pseudophakic bullous keratopathy.
-Thomas Eye Groups cornea doctors in Atlanta are fully trained and experienced with this new procedure.
+Thomas Eye Groups' cornea doctors in Atlanta are fully trained and experienced with this new procedure.

 The DSEK procedure can overcome many of these problems associated with a standard corneal transplant.
-With a DSEK procedure only the abnormal inner lining of the cornea is removed.
+With a DSEK procedure, only the abnormal inner lining of the cornea is removed.
 A thin, circular disc is then removed from the inner lining of a donor cornea.
-This is folded and place inside of the eye where an air bubble pushes it in place until it heals in an appropriate position.
+This is folded and placed inside of the eye where an air bubble pushes it in place until it heals in an appropriate position.
 No sutures are required and the structure of the cornea remains intact, leading to a faster visual recovery and less astigmatism.

 The DSEK procedure is done under local anesthesia and takes approximately 45 minutes.
 For the first 24 hours after surgery, you will be asked to lie on your back with your face pointed directly to the ceiling for as much time as you can tolerate.
 This will help the graft stay in position as the air bubble holds it up into place on your cornea.
 You will be given several drops to use to prevent infection as well as to help the eye heal properly and comfortably.
 After the first 48 hours, there are minimal restrictions on your activities.
 The vision is usually better within one week.
 80% of the healing has taken place by one month but the vision can continue to slowly improve over the next four to six months.